B2B Sales Blog

 Back to Blog Index

-Lost Deal: How to Avoid Being Shopped
+How to Avoid Being Shopped

-The surest way to stop prospects from shopping around is to close them on the first call however that isn’t always an option for various reasons outside of the salesperson’s control.
+The surest way to stop prospects from shopping around is to close them on the first call; however, that isn’t always an option for various reasons outside of the salesperson’s control.

 Here’s what they are and how to avoid them:

-When it comes to warm (inbound) leads, often times you will have what I call an “information gatherer” calling (they often act as if they are the decision maker) and they will have a conversation with you and get lot’s of information from you only to disappear from the radar.
-A month later you find out they turned the info in to their boss and they already bought from your competitor two weeks ago.
-This is the price you pay for not learning how to properly qualify your prospect’s role in the decision-making process.
+When it comes to warm (inbound) leads, you will often have what I call an “information gatherer” calling (they often act as if they are the decision-maker).
+They will talk with you and get lots of information only to disappear from the radar.

 2) Not Asking the Other Sales Qualifying Questions.

-Not only do you have to ask sales questions that uncover the real buying motive/reason but you also need to ask purchasing time frame and purchasing process questions.
+Not only do you have to ask sales questions that uncover the real buying motive/reason, but you also need to ask purchasing time frame and purchasing process questions.

-Let me tell you… I get lot’s of salespeople calling to try and sell me stuff for my business and it’s RARE – as in almost NEVER – do I hear salespeople ask these types of questions that were rudimentary when I first got into sales (I think that’s the difference between my day as a straight commission salesperson and today’s salesperson where they have a higher salary and a lower commission rate – but that’s a whole other story)
+Let me tell you… I get lots of salespeople calling to try and sell me stuff for my business, and it’s RARE – as in almost NEVER – do I hear salespeople ask these types of questions that were rudimentary when I first got into sales (I think that’s the difference between my day as a straight commission salesperson and today’s salesperson where they have a higher salary and a lower commission rate – but that’s a whole other story)

-3) Giving Best Price.
+3) Giving the Best Price.

 If you aren’t asking all the right sales qualifying questions and you give your best presentation along with your best price, there is little reason for the prospect NOT to shop you.

-However, if you’ve asked the right questions and you’ve identified that A) you are NOT speaking with someone that is the decision maker or B) you ARE speaking with the right decision maker but their process is to look at a few other options, you have every right to suggest that there may be some added incentives available should they decide they want to move forward with your product/service.
+However, if you’ve asked the right questions and you’ve identified that A) you are NOT speaking with someone that is the decision maker or B) you ARE speaking with the right decision maker, but their process is to look at a few other options, you have every right to suggest that there may be some added incentives available should they decide they want to move forward with your product/service.

 – Michael Pedone

-• Eliminate “No, Thanks,” “Not Interested” & “We’re All Set” Responses
+• Eliminate “No, Thanks,” “Not Interested,” & “We’re All Set” Responses

 • Neutralize Gatekeepers & Get Voicemails Returned